African humid period: Flora and fauna of the Sahara

 The vegetation cover then extended over almost all of the Sahara and consisted of an open grass savannah with shrubs and trees, with a moist savanna vegetation getting established in the mountains.
 In general, the vegetation expanded northward to 27–30° northern latitude in West Africa with a Sahel boundary at about 23° north, as the Sahara was populated by plants that today often occur about 400 km-600 km farther south.
-The northward movement of vegetation took some time and some plant species moved faster than others.
+The northward movement of vegetation took some time, and some plant species moved faster than others.
 Plants that perform C3 carbon fixation became more common.
 The fire regime has important effects on the vegetation and fauna; during the AHP, with some northern areas becoming wet enough that vegetation could sustain burns, and more southern areas becoming too wet.

 Forests and plants from the humid tropics were concentrated around lakes, rivers and the Atlantic Ocean coast of Senegal; waterbodies were also settled by aquatic and partially aquatic plants and the Senegalese coast by mangroves.
-The landscape during the AHP has been described as a mosaic between various vegetation types of semi-desert and humid origin rather than a simple northward displacement of plant species,.
-There was no southward displacement of Mediterranean plants during the Holocene and on the Tibesti Mountains cold temperatures may have restricted the expansion of tropical plants.
+The landscape during the AHP has been described as a mosaic between various vegetation types of semi-desert, humid or tropical origin rather than a simple northward displacement of plant species, There was no southward displacement of Mediterranean plants during the Holocene and on the Tibesti Mountains cold temperatures may have restricted the expansion of tropical plants.
 Pollen data often show a dominance of grasses over humid tropics trees.
 The tree Lophira alata and others may have spread out of the African forests during the AHP, and the Lactuca plants may have split into two species under the effects of the AHP and other climate changes in Africa during the Holocene.